MikalHKU/hku-ect.github.io/_posts/2020-03-03-BioHackDay-2-and-3.md

 ### Tobii Eye tracker
-(no updates, only works on Windows), see https://github.com/hku-ect/BioData-Interfaces One group of students realised an auditive memory game with visual control using the Tobii.
+(no updates, only works on Windows), see https://github.com/hku-ect/BioData-Interfaces One group of students realised an auditive memory game with visual control using the Tobii:
 ![Tobii in context](/blog/assets/images/Eye-see-what-youu-did-Screenshot-2020.png)

 ### Bose AR ready headphones : Frames